Moduli of surfaces in $\mathbb{P}^3$: Quintic surfaces

+Returning to $\calM_{\PP^3\s,(5,4)}$, the previous result shows that pairs $(X_{26},S)$ form a divisor $\calD_1$ in the moduli space: it parameterizes the surfaces of type IIb.
+By Proposition \ref{prop:Xdivisor}, we know there is a second divisor $\calD_2$ in $\calM_{\PP^3\s,(5,4)}$ parameterizing surfaces on $X$, the cone over the anticanonical embedding of the quadric surface.
+Because $X$ is a section of $\calO_W(2)$ for the weighted projective space $W = \PP(1,1,1,1,2)$, we compute that $\calO_X(K_X) = \calO_W(-4)|_X$ and generic $D$ satisfying $5 K_X + 4D \sim 0$ is a section of $\calO_X(D) = \calO_W(5)|_X$.
+For general $D \in \calO_W(5)|_X$, because $D$ is a complete intersection in $\PP(1,1,1,1,2)$, we can compute the singularities as in \cite[Section 1.7]{wpsfletcher}.
+The computation shows that $D$ has a unique $\frac{1}{4}(1,1)$ singularity at the vertex of $X$ (c.f.
+Proposition \ref{prop:DQ}).
+Furthermore, by Proposition \ref{prop:smoothdivisor}, we know $\calM_{\PP^3\s,(5,4)}$ is smooth at the generic point of $\calD_2$.
 In \cite[Theorem 1.5]{rana}, it is shown that there is a divisor $\calD'$ in the moduli space of stable quintic surfaces parameterizing surfaces whose unique non Du Val singularity is of type $\frac{1}{4}(1,1)$.
 The component $\calD_2$ in $\calM_{\PP^3\s,(5,4)}$ found here parameterizes the surfaces Rana calls `type 1' (appearing as a divisor on the component parameterizing surfaces of type I).
 In other words, for general $S$ such that $[S] \in \calD'$ in Rana's work, $S$ appears as a divisor on the threefold $X$ where $[(X,S)] \in \calD_2$ in this interpretation.

 We can describe components of higher codimension using the work in Section \ref{sec:lt}.
 From Example \ref{ex:1124}, we know that $\PP(1,1,2,4)$ admits a smoothing to $X$, so should correspond to a higher codimension piece of $\calM_{\PP^3\s,(5,4)}$.
 Indeed, a toric computation shows that the projective dimension of the automorphism group of $\PP(1,1,2,4)$ is $17$, and surfaces on $Z = \PP(1,1,2,4)$ satisfying $5K_Z + 4D \sim 0$ are elements of the linear system $| \calO_Z(10)|$.
 This linear system has projective dimension $55$, so the space parameterizing surfaces on $\PP(1,1,2,4)$ has dimension 38.
 This is a codimension 2 component of $\calM_{\PP^3\s,(5,4)}$ that is codimension 1 inside $\calD_2$.
 Furthermore, a computation as in \cite[Section 1.7]{wpsfletcher} shows that the surfaces appearing on $\PP(1,1,2,4)$ have two singularities: $\frac{1}{4}(1,1)$ and $\frac{1}{2}(1,1)$.
 We could continue further: there is a 37-dimensional (or codimension 3) component parameterizing surfaces on $\PP(1,2,9,12)$.
 This admits a smoothing to $\PP(1,1,2,4)$ (see Section \ref{sec:lt}) and the surfaces appearing on $\PP(1,2,9,12)$ have an additional $\frac{1}{9}(1,2)$ singularity.